Vasil Aprilov: Life

 In 1832, he suggested the establishment of a school in the hometown to Nikolay Palauzov.
-In 2 January 1835, he established the Aprilov High School in Gabrovo, with education in Bulgarian.
+On 2 January 1835, he established the Aprilov High School in Gabrovo, with education in Bulgarian.
 This was the first Bulgarian secular school using the Bell-Lancaster method.
 Aprilov and Palauzov had contributed 2,000 groschen for the school, while monk Neofit Rilski started working as a teacher there.
 The Greek archbishop of Tarnovo had also encouraged their efforts and the Bulgarian émigrés from Bucharest also contributed money.
 The emergence of this school gave a boost to Bulgarian education and soon other schools were opened all over the Bulgarian-populated regions of the Ottoman Empire.
 Both he and Rilski remained members of the Ecumenical Patriarchate.
 Aprilov also came into contact with Venelin in 1836 and financially supported him, until his death in 1839.
 He offered stipends for Bulgarian students for studying in the Russian Empire, starting with four stipends in 1840.
 On 15 September 1843, the Holy Synod of the Russian Orthodox Church allowed him to send books to four churches in the area of Gabrovo.
 Aprilov died on 2 October 1847, in Galaţi, Moldavia (now Romania), from tuberculosis.
 In his will, he had written that he dedicated his savings for the education of the Bulgarians.
 Aprilov also had 60,000 rubles in his bank account, which were to be used for his Gabrovo school.